jnyaanga/jnyaanga/README.md

 <img align='right' src='cat.gif' width='200' height = '200' alt='Coding cat'>

 I am a graduate student and data enthusiast based in Chicago.
 I use R and RStudio to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
-I am currently building a [website](https://joynyaanga.netlify.app) to showcase the many projects I've been part of.
-Although it is still under development, feel free to have a look around!
+If you're interested in the projects I work on, check out my [website](https://joynyaanga.com).

-Want to learn more about what I do?
+Want to connect?
 Find me on [LinkedIn](https://www.linkedin.com/in/joy-nyaanga/)
 Or reach me by [email](mailto:jnyaan@gmail.com)